3.4 Plot Viewer

 What I don’t like about the built-in plot viewer

 httpgd: A graphics device for R that is accessible via HTTP and WebSockets.
-This package was created to make it easier to embed live R graphics in integrated development environments and other applications. httpgd is required by the interactive plot viewer of the R extension for VS Code.
+A clear distinction from the built-in VS Code plot panel is that there is a url as tab name on the top of the browser viewer. httpgd was created to make it easier to embed live R graphics in integrated development environments and other applications. httpgd is required by the interactive plot viewer of the R extension for VS Code.

 A preview of httpgd plot viewer in VS Code: